Populating 3D Scenes by Learning Human-Scene Interaction: Introduction

 First, we focus on automatic scene population as illustrated in Fig.~\ref{fig:teaser}.
 That is, given a \threeD scene and a body in a particular pose, where in the scene is this pose most likely?
-As demonstrated in Fig.~\ref{fig:teaser} we first fit \smplX to commercial 3D scans of people, and then, conditioned on the body, our cVAE generates a target \modelname ~ \featMap.
+As demonstrated in Fig.~\ref{fig:teaser} we use \smplX bodies fit to commercial 3D scans of people \cite{agora2020}, and then, conditioned on the body, our cVAE generates a target \modelname~\featMap.
 We then search over possible human placements while minimizing the discrepancy between the observed and target \featMaps.
-We quantitatively evaluate our approach using the same protocol \cite{PLACE:3DV:2020} and find that our method significantly outperforms the recent state of the art.
+We quantitatively compare our approach to PLACE \cite{PLACE:3DV:2020}, which is SOTA on a similar task, and find that \posa has higher perceptual realism.